gomods/athens/docs/content/walkthrough.md

     require github.com/athens-artifacts/samplelib v1.0.0
     ```
-1. Go first checks for **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Modules cache,
+1. Go first checks for **github.com/athens-artifacts/samplelib@v1.0.0** in the Go Modules local storage,
     located in GOPATH/pkg/mod.
-If that version of the package is already cached,
+If that version of the package is already local storage,
     then Go will use it and stop looking.
 But since this is our first time
-    running this, our cache is empty and Go keeps looking.
+    running this, our local storage is empty and Go keeps looking.
 1. Go requests **github.com/athens-artifacts/samplelib@v1.0.0** from our proxy because
     it is set in the GOPROXY environment variable.
 1. The Athens proxy checks its own storage (in this case is in-memory) for the package and doesn't find it.
 So it
     retrieves it from github.com and then saves it for subsequent requests.
-1. Go downloads the module zip and puts it in the Go Modules cache
+1. Go downloads the module zip and puts it in the Go Modules local storage
     GOPATH/pkg/mod.
 1. Go will use the module and build our application!